Godlander/core-shader-template/README.md

 - grouped all block / entity renderers in `core/shared`, tagged what they can affect with `#define`s, and consolidated block and entity shader in `include/render`
 - renamed many other unique renderers appropriately in `core/render`
 - changed all cases of `texelFetch(Sampler2, UV2 / 16., 0)` to `minecraft_sample_lightmap(Sampler2, UV2)`, this makes all lighting use the same function so changing lighting will be consistent.

+for a comprehensive list of what each rendertype affects, see [the community maintained shader wiki](https://github.com/McTsts/Minecraft-Shaders-Wiki/blob/main/Core%20Shader%20List.md)